 Brussels, an ideal city for students…

 1h20 from Paris, 2h from London, 1h50 from Amsterdam and Cologne, 30 minutes from Lille: Brussels is at the centre of Europe.
 As the heart of the European Union, Brussels has gradually become one of the most cosmopolitan cities in Europe, while having none of the disadvantages of a megacity.
-It is a welcoming melting pot where the young and old alike come to live, socialize, work and study; the approximate 1,100,000 residents represent multiple nationalities and cultures.

 Students adapt and live here well because they are appreciated and welcomed with open arms.
 Going out and having fun, while feeling safe, is one of the big advantages of this city.

 Additionally, it is very easy to find housing for students in Brussels and at particularly affordable prices, which is very rare in major capital cities.

 The CAD is nestled in lush greenery in Uccle, a beautiful residential area in the south of Brussels.
 It is well-served by public transportation, and it is, among other things, only a 9-minute tram ride from the South Station where one can take the TGV, Thalys and Eurostar.

 Classes are taught in English.
 Over 50% of CAD students come from the four corners of Europe: there are over 20 nationalities at CAD.
 Welcome to all of you!

 If you plan on living in Brussels, there are many opportunities to rent studios or small apartments in the area of CAD; please refer to the following websites: